TheCahyag/MinecraftAnimation/src/main/documentation/When an animation is created.md

 At a glance:
 * Creates a new Animation, giving the UUID of the player and the \<name> specified
 * Writes the new Animation to the ANIMATION_TABLE
 * Creates a new table for the frames for this animations.
-This table is named 'playerUUID_animationName_frames'.
+This table is named 'playerUUID_animationName_frames'. e.g: ff780114-e585-444c-9cb0-40006c41bcbe_sweetAnimation_frames

 Specifically:
 * Is this going to be a thing? **TODO**